acikgozb/tcp-ip-journey/1-ping/README.md

 5 - Finally, our DNS server again recursively send another query - this time to the servers holding `google.com` - until it finally gets the IP address.

-6 - Once it gets the IP address, it is sent back to the `ping` to notify the destination of `google.com`.
+6 - Once it gets the IP address, it is sent back to the `ping`.

 As you can see, based on the domain name, there are quite a few steps to perform just to get the IP address of a domain.
 Since domain name resolution happens pretty frequently on the Internet, this process actually creates an overhead in each and every connection.